niekados/card-wars/README.md

 ## Credits
 - [CSS Background Patterns](https://www.magicpattern.design/tools/css-backgrounds) are used to add a 'exercise book page' style to the background of the main element.
 These patterns were created by [Jim Raptis](https://twitter.com/d__raptis).
 - [Imperfect Buttons](https://codepen.io/tmrDevelops/pen/VeRvKX) are a set of button styles designed to add a hand-drawn aesthetic to buttons and card borders.
 This collection was created by [Tiffany Rayside](https://twitter.com/tmrDevelops).

+## Testing and Validation
+Please follow **[this link](TESTING.md)** for Testing and Validation.

+## Future Features:
+1. Enhance the user experience by incorporating animations for card movements and war deck interactions, providing visual cues when cards are placed face down and representing deck height through visual elements.
+2. Provide users with the ability to personalize their experience by adding the option to switch between various card and background themes, allowing for a customizable and visually engaging game environment.
+3. Introduce user accounts with a "Highest Score" feature and game statistics.
+This will enable players to revisit the game and engage with their progress data, offering a deeper level of engagement and challenge.